Understanding Android Management with Intune | Android Enterprise

 • Establishment of admin-defined passcodes to lock the user out of a device.

-When I mentioned inconsistent behavior in device manageability, you can understand it essentially comes down to the same fact of having numerous variants of Android.
+When I mentioned inconsistent behavior in device manageability, you can understand it essentially comes down to having numerous Android variants.

 The reason is that the Device Admin APIs were not a standard part of the Android Source code, but Google provided it as an optional package.

-As such, OEMs (as mentioned above), while creating many times, decided to omit the management APIs as provided by Google and instead have their in-house API integrated.
+As such, while creating many times, OEMs (as mentioned above) decided to omit the management APIs provided by Google and instead have their in-house API integrated.

-On the other hand, Samsung devices have had deep EMM integration via their KNOX standard APIs incorporated into their devices, which allowed EMM solutions with an abundance of restrictions available, excellent visibility of device posture, integration with corporate back-end solutions, and more flexibility in how a device is deployed.
+On the other hand, Samsung devices have had deep EMM integration via their KNOX standard APIs incorporated into them, which has allowed EMM solutions with an abundance of restrictions available, excellent visibility of device posture, integration with corporate back-end solutions, and more flexibility in how a device is deployed.

-However, Samsung KNOX devices still succumb to shortcomings of Device Admin mode, namely.
+However, Samsung KNOX devices still succumb to Device Admin mode shortcomings.

 • Need to enable unknown sources for LOB application deployment from EMM provider,